StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Related work

-\Paragraph{Attention-Based Latent Guidance.} Recent advances~\cite{chefer2023attend,chen2023training,xie2023boxdiff,phung2023grounded, rassin2024linguistic} in T2I generation with diffusion models have investigated the use of CA constraints to optimize the noise latent feature during inference.
-Several works focus on addressing the prompt unfollowing issues in T2I generation.
-Attend-and-Excite~\cite{chefer2023attend} designs a loss function that directly adjusts the attention value of nouns to solve the problem of subject neglect in image generation.
-SynGen~\cite{rassin2024linguistic} adopts the linguistic structure of prompts to address issues of subject neglect and attribute leaks in image generation.
-Other line of works~\cite{xie2023boxdiff, chen2024training, couairon2023zero, mao2023mag} introduce additional spatial priors to control subject locations.
-Box-diff~\cite{xie2023boxdiff, chen2024training} uses bounding boxes to constrain the subject's CA maps.
-Meanwhile, some studies~\cite{couairon2023zero, mao2023mag} utilize masks to confine the focus CA maps' areas and address attribute leakage in image generation and editing.
-Recent advancements in T2V generation~\cite{lian2023llmgroundedvideo, chen2024motion} also incorporate spatial priors using attention-based guidance to manage object motions.
-However, the issue of multiple subject-motion misalignment in T2V generation has not been thoroughly explored, which is the primary focus of this paper.
+Attention-refocusing techniques have been extensively explored in T2I generation~\cite{chefer2023attend,chen2024training,xie2023boxdiff,phung2023grounded, rassin2024linguistic}.
+Some studies~\cite{chefer2023attend,rassin2024linguistic} focus on developing attention-based constraints to address the issue of prompt unfollowing in T2I generation.
+Attend-and-Excite~\cite{chefer2023attend} proposes a loss function designed to directly modulate the attention weights assigned to nouns, thereby addressing the issue of subject neglect in image generation.
+SynGen~\cite{rassin2024linguistic} employs the linguistic structure within prompts to tackle the issues of subject neglect and attribute leakage in image generation.
+Other research~\cite{xie2023boxdiff, chen2024training} introduces additional spatial priors to improve subject positioning.
+Box-diff~\cite{xie2023boxdiff} employs bounding boxes to modulate the attention maps of the subject.
+Additionally, some works~\cite{couairon2023zero, mao2023mag} utilize masks to confine the CA map's region and reduce attribute leakage in image generation and editing.
+In the field of T2V generation, recent advances~\cite{lian2023llmgroundedvideo, chen2024motion}, also incorporate spatial priors with attention-based guidance to control object motions.
+However, the issue of semantic misalignment when dealing with multiple subject-motion scenarios remains underexplored, which is the primary focus of this paper.